-Shortness of breath during exercise is your body's way of telling you a number of things.
+Shortness of breath when exercising is your body's way of telling you a number of things.
 Before you start any exercise program, especially if you're overweight, haven't exercised recently or have been diagnosed with a medical condition, you should get a complete physical exam from your doctor.

 When your body isn't healthy and you exercise, you place extra strain on the heart and lungs to supply the body's cells, tissues and organs with blood carrying oxygen and nutrients such as proteins that enhance muscle function.
-Smoking may also cause shortness of breath, due to the decreased function of the lungs smoking causes.
+Smoking may also cause shortness of breath, due to the resulting decrease in lung function.

 Your doctor will advise you on the types of exercises you should start out with, as well as the duration of your new exercise program.
-Follow your doctor's advice in regard to type, duration and number of exercises you start out with to help prevent shortness of breath, light-headedness and possible falls or accidents.
+Cardiovascular exercises are particularly useful.
+Follow your doctor's advice in regard to type, duration and number of exercises you start out with to help prevent shortness of breath, lightheadedness and possible falls or accidents.

 Gradually increase your speed and distance until you notice a change in your ability to walk farther, faster and longer.
-Gradually add other forms of exercise to your routine, including strength training, stretching, and both low and high-impact aerobics to your weekly exercise programs.
+As your condition improves, you can add other forms of exercise to your routine, including strength training, stretching, and both low- and high-impact aerobics to your weekly exercise programs.